Composite Decking Hidden Fasteners vs. Screws

 Pros of Hidden Fasteners

 Hidden fasteners actually have many merits as a fastening option for composite decks.
-Let’s look at four main reasons why hidden fasteners are a favorable alternative to traditional fastener systems:
+Let’s look at three main reasons why hidden fasteners are a favorable alternative to traditional fastener systems:

 Protection from the elements